“Crimson and Clover” Lyrics Meaning (Tommy James and the Shondells)

 The repetition of “over and over” gives the song a dreamlike quality.
 It suggests being stuck in a loop, unable to break free from the emotions.

-Whether this is a song about pure love, lust, or even the effects of mind-altering experiences, the meaning remains open-ended—just like the feeling of falling hard for someone.
+Whether this is a song about pure love, lust, or even the effects of mind-altering experiences, the meaning remains open-ended.

 Songs Like “Crimson and Clover”

-If you love the dreamy, hypnotic vibe of “Crimson and Clover,” here are some similar songs:
+If you’re a fan of “Crimson and Clover,” here are some similar songs:

 1. “I’m Not in Love” by 10cc